ExpiredTapWater/INF2001/README.md

 # Airline Cabin Crew
 ## Project Overview
 Workload management system for an airline's cabin crew division.

+This project calls for a web based system to manage the workload of an airline's cabin crew.
+It describes the framework of implementing various details of the system such as the functional and non-function requirements, as well as relavent diagrams to assist in visualising and understanding key aspects of the system.

 ## Team Members